justinvdk/noVNC/docs/EMBEDDING.md

 * `vendor/` - Third party support libraries used by the application and the core library.

+* `package.json` - Node package file.
+Used by the application to read version.

 The most basic deployment consists of simply serving these files from a web server and setting up a WebSocket proxy to the VNC server.